-Member's Benefit
+Member's Benefit Eligibility:

-Age 50 and five years of service.
+Age 50 and 5 years of service.

-- (a) Members with at least 20 years of service: 2% of final average salary for each year of service. - (b) Members with 10-20 years of service: 1.5% of final average salary for each year of service. - (c) Members with 5-10 years of service: 1% of final average salary for each year of service.
+- a.
+Members with at least 20 years of service: 2 percent of final average salary for each year of service. - b.
+Members with 10-20 years of service: 1.5 percent of final average salary for each year of service. - c.
+Members with 5-10 years of service: 1 percent of final average salary for each year of service.